superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 source.put([df])
 ```

-Let's run the same query as before:
+Let's run the same query we ran using our first, naive approach (above):

 ```python
 query = {